GSA/search.digitalgov.gov/_posts/2018-10-11-robotstxt.md

 Disallow: /reports/duplicative-page.html
 ```

-* Note that if you disallow a directory after it's been indexed by a search engine, this will not trigger a removal of that content from the index.
+* Note that if you disallow a directory after it's been indexed by a search engine, this may not trigger a removal of that content from the index.
 You'll need to go into the search engine's webmaster tools to request removal.
+* Also note that search engines may index individual pages within a disallowed folder if the search engine learns about the URL from a non-crawl method, like a link from another site or your sitemap.
+To ensure a given page is not searchable, set a [robots meta tag](/blog/how-search-engines-index-content-better-discoverability.html#robots) on that page.

 ### Customize settings for different bots
 You can set different permissions for different bots.
 For example, if you want us to index your archived content but don't want Google or Bing to index it, you can specify that: